TheSciPro/News-summarizer/README.md

 ### 1️⃣ Generate API Keys and Create a Virtual Environment
 * Generate API key from your Groq account
 * Generate API key from newsapi.org
-* Add the API keys in the following format in your .env format
+* Add the API keys in the following format in your .env
 ```
 GROQ_API_KEY =
 NEWS_API_KEY =